SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 - **Text** to display on the button.
 The text can include the names of variables to insert the values of the variables in the place of the variable name.
 This is done by using the following format in the text ` _variable-name_ `.
 Notice that the opening ` _` has a space in front of it.
 The closing `_ ` must have a space after it if more text follows.
 Ex. `His name was _name_`
 - **Action** to take when the button is clicked.
 The action can be be...
 	* None - move to the next action
-	* Goto - to go to the specified location in the scene or another scene
+	* Goto - to go to the specified location in the scene or another scene (see Branch action below for more on this)
 	* Variable - to change the value of a variable.
 The first field is the name of the variable, followed by the operation to apply to the variable and finally the value to use in the operation.
-The next action will be executed after the variable is modified.
+The next action will be executed after the variable is modified. (see Variable action below for more on this)
-	* Switch - to change the state of a switch The next action will be executed after the switch is modified.
+	* Switch - to change the state of a switch The next action will be executed after the switch is modified (see Switch action below for more on this)

 The **timeout** option allows you to specify which button should be chosen by default if the buttons was shown for a certain amount of time (in seconds).
 With it enabled you will see a new toggle appear in each button you defined.